kvnrajasekhar/quickfix/README.md

 1.  **Navigate through pages:** Use the navigation links (e.g., Home, Raise, About Us, Contact) to explore different sections.
 2.  **Change Language:** Look for a language switcher (typically in the header) to switch between English, Telugu, and Hindi.
-3.  **Raise a Service Request:** Go to the relevant section (e.g., "Initial Raise" or "Raise Service Request" page) to fill out and submit a request.
+3.  **Raise a Service Request:** Go to the section ("Raise Service Request" page) to fill out and submit a request.
 4.  **Contact Us:** Use the contact form to send an email, which will redirect you to your default email client.

 ---

 ## Future Enhancements

-* **Backend Integration:** Implement a robust backend (e.g., Node.js with Express and MongoDB) to handle service request storage, user authentication, and technician assignment.
 * **Service Request Tracking:** Allow users to view the status and history of their submitted service requests.
 * **Real-time Notifications:** Implement real-time updates for service request status changes.